 If your friends and family have already given you a “ship name” then it is time to use that creativity and turn it into an epic hashtag by adding a desi touch.
 Instead of using the overused weds or loves you can use Byaah or Shaadi!
 For example, #SuShiKaByaah (from Sushant and Shikha) is fun and very unique!

 With enough creativity, a little pop culture, or simple fondness for uniqueness You can bring together your names to form an unforgettable hashtag!
 The hashtag #Caramel was created using “Car” from the bride’s name Carryl and Mel from the groom’s name Melville.
 Another brilliant example is #ZorKushHua which was created from Zorawar and Kusha!

-The narrative stitched together from “She said yes!” to tying the auspicious mangalsutra to gathering at the Godh Bharai (or baby shower) is one of heartwarming celebration.
-To imagine this timeline being capsuled by a single hashtag is one of the wonders of the digital innovation.
+The narrative stitched together from “She said yes!” to tying the auspicious mangalsutra to gathering at the Godh Bharai (or baby shower) is one of the heartwarming celebrations.
+To imagine this timeline being capsuled by a single hashtag is one of the wonders of digital innovation.
 In fact, this innovation has tainted social media to the extent of sparking a massive demand for professionals to document and post the lives of the bride and groom.
 People are gravitating towards sharing stories and celebrating them!
-One that rejoices the union of two individuals and their families.
-One that honors a lifetime of companionship with vibrant colours, fun & games.
+One that rejoices in the union of two individuals and their families.
+One that honors a lifetime of companionship with vibrant colors, fun & games.
 With over 700 million active users on Instagram worldwide, and more than a billion people checking Facebook daily, it’s not surprising that young people are integrating social media into their wedding planning.
 At the end of the day, whatever the statistics may read, one thing is for certain – #TheBigFatIndianWedding is a spirited celebration with grandeur & panache like no other.